spacepants/puppet-jmxtrans/README.markdown

 The package to install.
 Skips managing the package if undef.

+##### `manage_service_file` (Boolean) (optional)

+Whether to manage the service file for jmxtrans.

+Currently the jmxtrans package does not have a systemd service file.
+This may be added in the future (See issue: https://github.com/jmxtrans/jmxtrans/issues/485)

+Skips managing the config file if undef.

 ##### `service_name` (String) (optional)

 The service to manage.
 Skips managing the service if undef.